Congratulations on your decision to start a dog grooming business!

 To start a business, you need to write a business plan.
 This comprehensive document is necessary to secure funding and includes crucial information about your business, such as market and financial analyses and management structure.

-Select an operating concept.
+Select an Operating Concept

 It’s time to decide where you will operate your dog grooming business.
+Your choices may include:

 • Rent space in a salon